persephone-tools/persephone/README.md

         ...
 ```

 The message may vary a bit depending on your CPU, but if it says "Batch 0" at the bottom without an error, then training is very likely working.
-Contact me if you have any trouble getting to this point.
+Contact me if you have any trouble getting to this point, or if you had to deviate from the above instructions to get to this point.

-On the current settings it will train through batches 1...205 for at least 30 "epochs", potentially more.
+On the current settings it will train through batches 1 to 200 or so for at least 30 "epochs", potentially more.
 If you don't have a GPU then this will take quite a while, though you should notice it converging in performance within a couple hours on most personal computers.

 After a few epochs you can see how its going by going to opening up `mam/exp/<experiment_number>/train_log.txt`.
 This will show you the error rates on the training set and the held-out validation set.
 In the `mam/exp/<experiment_number>/decoded` subdirectory, you'll see the validation set reference in `refs` and the model hypotheses for each epoch in `epoch<epoch_num>_hyps`.